-Run DMC vs Jason Nevins
+Run DMC vs Jason Nevins - It's Like That

-Few could've guessed that Run DMC's debut single from 1983 would, years later, end up becoming not only one of the biggest bangers ever, but one of the best selling singles of all time.
+Few could've guessed that Run DMC's debut single It's Like That from 1983 would, years later, end up becoming not only one of the biggest bangers ever, but one of the best selling singles of all time.
 But that's what happened, thanks to Jason Nevins.
 His remix of the track in 1998 knocked Celine Dion's My Heart Will Go On off the top spot and blocked Spice Girls from earning a seventh consecutive number one with Stop.
 The new version of It's Like That spent six weeks at Number 1 and has since gone on to be the best selling remix in UK chart history.

-Mr Probz and Lilly Wood & The Prick
+Robin Schulz/Mr Probz/Lilly Wood & The Prick

 German DJ Robin Schulz was busy in 2014, remixing two tracks and helping both go straight in at Number 1.
 First, Schulz’s rework of Mr Probz’s Waves catapulted the Dutch artist to stardom across Europe – and doing Robin’s own profile no end of good too.

 A few months later, Robin worked his magic again on Prayer in C, a track originally released by French-Israeli twosome Lilly Wood & The Prick way back in 2010.
 The new version topped the charts in over 20 countries, even causing the original to chart in the French Top 10 as a result.
 Both tracks spent two weeks at Number 1 on the Official UK Chart